MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ::: moniker range="<=azure-devops-2022"

-Your builds run on a [self-hosted agents](../agents/agents.md#install).
-Make sure that you have the necessary version of the .NET Core SDK and runtime installed on the agent.
-You can build your .NET Core projects by using the .NET Core SDK and runtime on Windows, Linux, macOS and [Docker](../agents/docker.md).
+Your builds run on [self-hosted agents](../agents/agents.md#install).
+Make sure that you have the necessary version of the .NET Core SDK and runtime installed on the agents.
+You can build your .NET Core projects by using the .NET Core SDK and runtime on [Windows](../agents/windows-agent.md), [Linux](../agents/linux-agent.md), [macOS](../agents/osx-agent.md) and [Docker](../agents/docker.md).

 You can install a specific version of .NET SDK by adding the UseDotNet@2 task in your pipeline YAML file or add the task to your pipeline using the classic editor.